 Present perfect simple vs. present perfect continuous

-- 6 Complete the text with the correct form of the present perfect simple or present perfect continuous.
+- 5 Listen to Diana.
+How long has she been travelling in Europe? - 6 Occupiete the text with the correct form of the present perfect simple or present perfect continuous.
+Use the verbs in brackets.
 Then listen again and check.